deXcripter/dexcripter/README.md

 ## Hi there! 👋

-I'm Johnpaul, a passionate software engineer with experience in RESTful API development with NodeJS and Express, excellent data modeling with MongoDB, and developing single-page applications with React 🤖
+I'm Johnpaul, a passionate software engineer with experience in RESTful API development with NodeJS and Express, excellent data modeling with MongoDB, and experience in developing single-page applications with React 🤖

 👀 I'm Interested in collaborating and contributing to open-source projects.